Non-Harmonic Periodic Forcing Functions: Fourier Analysis

 where is given by (6.8)

-- The amplitude and phase angle for the frequency depends on and are not constants
+- The amplitude and phase angle for the frequency depend on and are not constants

 - The terms with frequency component closest to will have the largest dynamic magnification factor.